 Type of anesthesia for your Mohs skin cancer reconstruction

-Most Mohs skin cancer reconstruction procedures only require local anesthesia.
+Most Mohs skin cancer reconstruction procedures mild sedation.

 After your Mohs skin cancer reconstruction

-After your procedure, you and Dr. Koger can decide on how to repair the resulting wound.
-This can include letting the wound heal on its own, using stitches, using a skin flap to cover the wound, or grafting skin from another part of the body to cover the wound.
+Depending on the extent of the surgical excision, your wound will be closed either by suture closure, using a skin flap to cover the wound, or grafting skin from another part of the body to cover the wound.

 Getting back to normal after Mohs skin cancer reconstruction

 A great advantage of Mohs surgery is that you know your results right away, and you usually don’t leave your appointment until all of the skin cancer has been removed.
 This provides a huge psychological relief, and you only need to make a follow-up visit with Dr. Koger to monitor your recovery.
 During your consultation and, based on your surgical needs, Dr. Koger will discuss what expectations you should have for getting back to normal following Mohs surgery.

 Your new look after Mohs skin cancer reconstruction

 Dr. Koger takes great care during the procedure to ensure that scarring is minimal.
 We recommend the use of medical grade silicone and sunblock to ensure you heal as well as possible.
 If you are still concerned with your scar after the area has healed, you may want to speak with Dr. Koger or Dr. Deziel about a scar revision procedure.